Pizzicato/CAFPE/README.md

 Since git version 2.9 the default hooks folder location can be changed using ```core.hookspath```, allowing to share them among all contributors, and thus keeping commits more stadard.

+The only hook configured so far is to generate documentation using ```phpDoc``` before pushing, therefore it should be installed in the development environment.

 ## Original base installation

 ### CodeIgniter via Composer